skip to content

 Prescribed fixed term agreements

-At the end of a prescribed fixed term agreement (being a residential park site agreement of 5 years or more, or less than 5 years if the resident has held a right of occupancy for 5 years or more in total), the park owner or resident must provide the other with written notice if they do not want the agreement to be re-issued on the same terms for the same fixed term.
+At the end of a prescribed fixed term agreement (a residential park site agreement of 5 years or more, or less than 5 years if the resident has held a right of occupancy for 5 years or more in total), the park owner or resident must provide the other with written notice if they do not want the agreement to be re-issued on the same terms and for the same fixed term.
 If no notice is given, the park owner must provide the resident with a copy of the re-issued agreement within 28 days of the end of the fixed term [s 17B(1)].

 Seeking a variation of terms